kishanpatel-02/Sastabnb/Hotel-Booking-App-UI-master/README.md

 # Flutter Hotel Booking App UI with support for dark and light mode.
 ### Flutter 2.8.1 Null Safety
 Beautiful Hotel Booking App UI with support for dark and light mode.
-Created by Martin Gogołowicz.
+Created by Kishan Patel.
 ## Please leave a ⭐ if you like it 💙
 ## How it looks:
 #### Light mode ⚪ :